Peter Jackson (footballer, born 1961)

-Peter Allan Jackson (born 6 April 1961) is a football football manager and former player.
+Peter Allan Jackson (born 6 April 1961) is a football manager and former player.
 He has previously had two spells as Huddersfield Town manager, whom he helped win the Division Three play-off in 2004, and he has also managed Lincoln City, before taking charge at his former playing club Bradford City in 2011.

 As a player, Jackson started his career with his hometown club Bradford City, where as the club's youngest ever captain, he lifted the Third Division title in 1985 on the day of the Bradford City stadium fire.
 He moved to top flight side Newcastle United before he returned to Bradford City.
 He played more than 300 games in total for City, before moving to Huddersfield Town and Chester City.
 He amassed a century of games for both of those before finishing his career with Halifax Town.

 Playing career

 Jackson was born in Bradford, England.
 He played as a central defender for Bradford City, Newcastle United, Huddersfield Town, Chester City and Halifax Town, enjoying a strong rapport with most supporters and often was club captain.

 In May 1985, Jackson collected the Division Three championship with Bradford City, but his day was to turn into a nightmare when 56 spectators were killed in a horrendous stand fire while playing Lincoln City.
 Jackson was a regular at funerals of spectators in the weeks that followed.

 Jackson moved to Huddersfield Town in 1990.
 He became club-captain under Eoin Hand, Ian Ross and Neil Warnock, he was Reserve Team Coach, along with Kevin Blackwell, in 1993 at Huddersfield until the end of the 1993–94 season.
 He became a fans' favourite at Huddersfield Town and was included as such in the 2006 book "100 Fans' Favourites" written by Alisdair Straughan and published by Huddersfield Town for their Centenary.

 He left Huddersfield for Chester in 1994 and briefly played for non-league Halifax Town in 1997.